 Field-hunting tip

-Look in alluvial deposits country — that is the host setting where leadamalgam typically forms.
+Look in alluvial deposits country, the host setting where leadamalgam typically forms.
 If you start seeing gold, hematite, diamond in float, you are in the right ground.
 Field specimens usually show a massive, granular, or small grains habit, so train your eye for that shape before scanning the outcrop.